MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/notes.md

 1. Edit/Update a project
 1. Push to Heroku

+1. Add a second resource with one-to-many association.

 We've been putting all our logic in one file `app.js`, except our views.
 Now we are going to create a new folder called `models`, and create a file in there called `project.js`.
 This is where we'll keep our model logic for our Project resource.